 Current Members - contact us at firstname.lastname@example.org

-Members are elected by library staff for a three-year term as noted in the parenthesis.
+Members are elected by library staff for terms as noted in the parenthesis.

 The University of Michigan Library Diversity Council, (known before February 2012 as the Library Diversity Committee), had its roots as the Diversity Task Force, which was formed in 1985.
 This task force helped to launch workshops on themes involving diversity and anti-racism for library staff and acted in an advisory capacity to communicate and promote the ideas of fairness and respect for all Library employees, regardless of race, religion, national origin, sex, sexual orientation or handicap.